 The Dental Screening Study aims to assess a dental photographic method as an alternative dental screening method.
 The method will be based on still images taken from a child’s mouth by his/her parents, using a smartphone camera and the internet.
 These images will then be used for an evaluation by dental practitioners.

 The findings of this study will help to provide potentially low-cost and sustainable preventive dental care for children, that can still be conducted during a pandemic.
 This approach has the potential to prioritise children, based on their dental needs, to receive appropriate treatment at the appropriate time.

 RECRUITMENT FOR THIS STUDY HAS NOW FINISHED.

-The examination will take place at the three-year ORIGINS appointment.
+The examination took place at the three-year ORIGINS appointment.

-You will receive the results of your child’s dental exam and a recommendation will be provided for your child’s oral health within two weeks of the appointment.
-You will also be informed about the results of the study at the end of the project.
+Parents received the results of their child’s dental exam and a recommendation was provided for the child’s oral health within two weeks of the appointment.

 This project has been funded by the WA Department of Health - FHRI Focus Grants.

 Ph: The ORIGINS Project office: 08 9408 3118